noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 ## best practices
-	- use a reverse proxy to detect websocket handshakes, pre-process them, and then route the clietns to a real websocket server
+	- use a reverse proxy to detect websocket handshakes, pre-process them,  and then route the clients to a real websocket server
 		- helps to keep the cookie/authentication logic separate from the websocket server
 	- request uris (e.g. poop.com/flush) has not defined meaning in the spec
 		- you can use it to let one websocket server handle mutiple websocket applications
 		- like a websocket reverse proxy

 ## gotchas
 	- the websocket server may listen on any port